“If you are looking for the best fitness tracker for teens, then here is the handpicked list of activity trackers for tweens in 2021. “

 The Fitbit Luxe, like the Versa 2, Versa 3, and Sense, will feature an AMOLED display, which can have more battery power than the PMOLED display on the Inspire 2.
 According to Fitbit, the Luxe would last approximately five days between charges.

 In terms of exercise tracking, the Luxe will measure the pulse rate, respiratory rate, and sleep – and, unlike the Inspire 2, it will also have a SpO2 tracker and skin temperature monitoring in a potential app upgrade.

-The tracker features over 20 fitness styles and Fitbit’s Smart Track feature, which automatically begins monitoring exercise if you fail to manually trigger it.
+The tracker features over 20 fitness styles and Fitbit’s Smart Track feature, which automatically begins monitoring exercise if you fail to trigger it manually.

-The Luxe receives call, text, and smartphone notifications, but lacks an on-board GPS receiver; instead, the Luxe utilises the GPS receiver on your phone to chart runs, hikes, and bike rides.
+The Luxe receives call, text, and smartphone notifications but lacks an onboard GPS receiver; instead, the Luxe utilizes the GPS receiver on your phone to chart runs, hikes, and bike rides.
 It’s a decent system, but you can’t leave your phone at home during training sessions, in our experience.

 The Fitbit Luxe will retail for different prices depending on which version you get.
-Don’t forget the exclusive edition of the Gorjana connection band in a soft cold colour.
-This price puts it exactly between the Fitbit Inspire 2 and Versa 3.
+Don’t forget the exclusive edition of the Gorjana connection band in a soft cold color.
+This price puts it precisely between the Fitbit Inspire 2 and Versa 3.